ISOLITUDINE

 Gesualdo Bufalino (1920-1996).

-Isolitudine is a state of spirit but also a tale of my Sicilian "self-exile" & refuge.
+Isolitudine is a state of spirit but also a tale of my Sicilian "self-exile" & refuge in the heart of the Mediterranean.

 In the twelve years I was living there, Sicily taught me a new language of silence, a stream of sight bearing a submarine map of the senses.
 Walking it's shores, cities and mountains, every time I encountered the gaze of a traveler or a migrant, I saw myself in a mirror; I recognised the foreigner in me.
 All those years, my endeavour of collecting this mosaic of visual literature was like Colapesce's effort to hold in the abyss of the sea.